aerolab-unb/Aerial-pt/docs/source/aerial/vr01/autopilot/config/connection.rst

 Para obter mais informações sobre a seleção de um sistema de rádio, a compatibilidade do receptor e a ligação do seu par transmissor e receptor, consulte: `Transmissores e receptores de controle remoto`_.

+..
+The PPM and PWM receivers that have an individual wire for each channel must connect to the RC port via a PPM encoder (PPM-Sum receivers use a single signal wire for all channels).

+..
+For more information on selecting a radio system, receiver compatibility, and connecting your transmitter and receiver pair, see: `Remote control transmitters and receivers`_.

 .. _Transmissores e receptores de controle remoto: https://docs.px4.io/v1.9.0/en/getting_started/rc_transmitter_receiver.html

 Telemetria
 ~~~~~~~~~~~

 Os modens de telemetria podem ser usados ​​para comunicar e controlar um veículo em voo a partir de uma estação terrestre (por exemplo, você pode direcionar o VANT para uma posição específica ou carregar uma nova missão).
 Um modem deve ser conectado ao seu veículo, como mostrado abaixo.
 O outro modem deverá ser conectado ao computador da estação terrestre ou dispositivo móvel (geralmente por uma porta USB).

+..
+Telemetry modems can be used to communicate and control a vehicle in flight from an ground station (for example, you can direct the UAV to a specific position or load a new mission).
+A modem must be connected to your vehicle, as shown below.
+Another modem must be connected to the ground station computer or mobile device (usually via a USB port).

 .. image:: /img/Aerial/pixhawk_3dr_telemetry_radio.jpg